netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/vpnparameter_module.rst

       When clientless access is enabled, you can choose to encode the addresses of internal web applications or to leave the address as clear text.
 Available settings function as follows:

-      \* OPAQUE - Use standard encoding mechanisms to make the domain and protocol part of the resource unclear to users.
+      \* \ :literal:`OPAQUE`\  - Use standard encoding mechanisms to make the domain and protocol part of the resource unclear to users.

-      \* TRANSPARENT - Do not encode the web address and make it visible to users.
+      \* \ :literal:`TRANSPARENT`\  - Do not encode the web address and make it visible to users.

-      \* ENCRYPT - Allow the domain and protocol to be encrypted using a session key.
+      \* \ :literal:`ENCRYPT`\  - Allow the domain and protocol to be encrypted using a session key.
 When the web address is encrypted, the URL is different for each user session for the same web resource.
 If users bookmark the encoded web address, save it in the web browser and then log off, they cannot connect to the web address when they log on and use the bookmark.
 If users save the encrypted bookmark in the Access Interface during their session, the bookmark works each time the user logs on.

       .. rst-class:: ansible-option-line